%there: SSH client#

 shell Execute shell command on remote side.

-upload Upload files and directories to `remotepath`.
+upload Upload files and directories.

-Execute python code on the remote side.
+Execute Python code on the remote side.

 %%there